 With such huge possibilities and potential for growth, it is expected that there would be a large flock of investors in the industry.
 And as such, it is expedient to be able to communicate and understand what the terminologies mean and the most commonly used.
 Let’s get right into it.

 This is one of the most important terminologies in the cannabis industry.
 And is used across the board from the cultivators to dispensary managers, as well as patients.
 THC is one of the compounds found in cannabis known as cannabinoids.
 THC is the primary component responsible for the psychoactive properties that the cannabis plant exhibits.
-In more layman language, it gives the high or euphoric feeling associated with the use of cannabis.
-Medicinally, it is used to improve the moods of patients with anxiety and depression, as well as improving appetite.
-When combined with CBD can be used to treat epilepsy.
+In more layman’s language, it gives the high or euphoric feeling associated with the use of cannabis.
+Medicinally, it is used to improve the moods of patients with anxiety and depression, as well as improve appetite.
+According to TPD Express when combined with CBD can be used to treat epilepsy.

 This is the second most prominent cannabinoid and has huge medicinal benefits.
 It is not a psychoactive substance like THC and wouldn’t give that euphoric feeling, making it more appropriate for those who want to enjoy the medicinal benefits of cannabis as it can be extracted especially from hemp which is low in THC.

 CBD could be used to potentially treat seizures, arthritis, pain, multiple sclerosis, and many more illnesses when effectively combined with THC.
 Research shows that its usage inhibits the growth of cancer and neurological disorders.
 It lowers blood pressure, has anti-inflammatory properties, and reduces diabetes.
 Many people are using it to help with anxiety and sleep.